Principles of Geoinformatics - short answer type questions from AMIE exams (Summer 2020)

 Geodimeter.
 It consists of an electromagnetic optical instrumentation unit at one end of the line and an optical instrumentation unit at the other end of the line.
 The electromagnetic optical unit is known as the Geodimeter which transmits a highly collimated, electrically modulated light beam to the optical unit centred over the other end of the line.
 The optical unit consists of a reflecting element which returns the light beam to the Geodimeter.
 A comparison is made between the light beam returned to the Geodimeter and the one transmitted by the Geodimeter.
 From the comparison, for two or three separately used modulating frequencies, the distance between the two instrument stations can be determined.

 Tellurometer.
-The main principle of working of this instrument is similar to that of the Geodimeter with the exception that in it high frequency radio waves (microwaves) are used instead of light waves.
-With this modification, tellurometers can be used during day and nights and even in hazy weather, whereas the Geodimeters are used in nights only.
+The main principle of working of this instrument is similar to that of the Geodimeter with the exception that in it high-frequency radio waves (microwaves) are used instead of light waves.
+With this modification, tellurometers can be used during the day and night and even in hazy weather, whereas the Geodimeters are used at nights only.

 Aerial photography and satellite image

 Aerial photograph.
 These are the photographs obtained as a result of photography of ground from